-At What Time of Year Do We Vote for President?
+At What Time of Year Do We Vote for the President?

-The short answer is November.
-But, this is a simple answer for what is a more complex process, from nominating a presidential candidate to the winner entering the White House for their four-year term.
+The whole election process is complex, from nominating a presidential candidate to the winner entering the White House for their four-year term.

 Why Is the Presidential Vote on a Tuesday in November?

-The idea to vote on a Tuesday in November sounds illogical at times in modern-day America.
-November is cold and dark by 8 pm while people are still trying to vote, and there is a risk of bad weather.
-There are also countless voters working or studying during the majority of that day when they would be freer to vote on a weekend.
-Yet, the day and month have never changed.
+The idea of voting on a Tuesday in November sounds illogical in modern-day America.
+November is cold and dark by 8 p.m. while people are still trying to vote, and there is a high risk of bad weather.

-The reason all comes down to a focus on the needs of farmers and other land workers back when the process started.
-Farmers need to be able to travel to their closest polling location at a time that suits their schedule.
+The reason is that when the process initially started, farmers were of central importance.
+Farmers needed to be able to travel to their closest polling location at a time that suited their schedule.

-They had church on Sunday and market on Wednesday, so they traveled on a Monday to vote on a Tuesday.
-Furthermore, November was a less busy period when they weren’t dealing with planting and harvesting crops as they would in spring and fall.
+They had church on Sunday and the market on Wednesday, so they traveled on a Monday to vote on a Tuesday.

-There are varying provisions between the states on taking time off for a presidential election.
-Some states provide legal holidays for all kinds of general and state elections, while others only do so for the main November election.
+The states have varying provisions for taking time off for a presidential election.
+Some states provide legal holidays for all general and state elections, while others only for the main November election.

 When Is the Election Winner Announced?

-The votes for the presidential elections are counted after the polls close on that day.
-It can take a long time for all the polls to close across the country because of the difference in time zones.
+The votes for the presidential elections are counted after the polls close.
+It can take a long time for all the polls to close because of the difference in time zones.

 For example, a registered voter in California could cast their ballot at a local station long after the polls in Florida have closed.

-Next, we have the exit polls and predicted winners before a state is finally ready to declare.
+Next, we have the exit polls and predicted winners before a state is finally ready to declare the official results.